John Lambert 1931 - 2020 - Obituary

 After retirement, John became involved in the Pennsylvania Association of School Retires.
 He became the first Region 13 Director of the Out of State Chapters.
 He led the team to organize 13 Chapters that run from South Jersey to Key West and up the west coast of Florida.

-In addition to his parents, John was preceded in death by his loving wife, Carolyn, his daughter, Susan, and his sister, Emma N. Watson.
-Those left to cherish his memory are his dedicated son, J. Douglas Lambert of Sarasota, Fla.; his grandson, Luke J. Lambert of Sarasota, Fla.; his nephew, William P. Watson of Henryville, Pa.; grandniece, Shelly Waltz/Walter, niece, Lynn Tax/Michael, niece, Kim Donavan/Pat, and nephew, Robert Irwin, and many cousins, grandnieces, and grandnephews.
-He also is survived by his good friend and companion, Sara Beth Dilworth of Sarasota, Fla.
+In addition to his parents, John was preceded in death by his loving wife Carolyn, his daughter Susan and his sister Emma N. Watson.
+Those left to cherish his memory are his dedicated son J. Douglas Lambert of Sarasota Fl., his grandson Luke J. Lambert of Sarasota FL., his nephew William P. Watson of Henryville, PA, grandniece Shelly Waltz/Walter, niece Lynn Tax/Michael, niece Kim Donavan/Pat and nephew Robert Irwin, as well as many cousins, grandnieces and grandnephews.
+He is also survived by his good friend and companion Sara Beth Dilworth of Sarasota FL.

-Friends and family are welcomed to gather for graveside services at 11 a.m.
-Saturday, September 5, at Prospect Cemetery, East Stroudsburg, with Pastor Eric Moser and Major Gilbert Parkhurst presiding.
+Friends and family are welcomed to gather for graveside services on Saturday, September 5, 2020 at 11:00am at the Prospect Cemetery, East Stroudsburg with Pastor Eric Moser and Major Gilbert Parkhurst presiding.

-In lieu of flowers, memorial donations may be made to St John's Lutheran Church, 9 North Ninth St., Stroudsburg, PA 18360, or the East Stroudsburg Salvation Army, 226 Washington St., East Stroudsburg, PA 18301.
+In lieu of flowers, memorial donations may be made to St John's Lutheran Church, 9 North Ninth Street, Stroudsburg PA 18360 or the East Stroudsburg Salvation Army, 226 Washington Street, East Stroudsburg PA 18301

+The Bensing-Thomas Funeral Home, 401 North 5th Street, Stroudsburg is in charge of the arrangements.